Simone Pansolin is an italian musician and poet.

 Pansolin regularly works with lutenists Massimo Lonardi and Davide Mocini.

-For many years now, he has been studying haiku poetry, he has dedicated himself to the study of haiku poetry, delving into the characteristics of modern haiku, a current of thought which, starting from the beginning of the 20th century, has aimed at opening up the traditional haiku to new social and cultural issues.
+For many years now, he has dedicated himself to the study of haiku poetry, delving into the characteristics of modern haiku, a current of thought which, starting from the beginning of the 20th century, has aimed at opening up the traditional haiku to new social and cultural issues.
 In 2021, he published the collection of poems Pixels with the American publishing house Red Moon Press, which contains 70 free-form haiku.
 The following year Japan Universal Poets Association (JUNPA) published Duet of Black, written by Pansolin and H. Namino, which contains a selection of his works translated into Japanese.

 With a huge interest in photography, Pansolin also creates haiga (the art form wich combine haiku and images) while incorporating his interest in graphic design.
 Pansolin’s entirely original haiga are published in the Haiga Gallery of The Haiku Foundation.